 (G) An agency operating a children's crisis care facility shall reasonably assure that child care staff persons are assigned to care for the same group of children each day and shall adhere to the following child care staff to children ratios:

-(1) For children under the age of six years, including the children of child care staff, there shall be at least one awake child care staff person on duty at all times for every four children or fraction thereof;
+(1) For children under the age of six years, including the children of child care staff, there shall be at least one child care staff person on duty during awake hours for every five children or fraction thereof.

-(2) For children over the age of six years, including children of child care staff, there shall be at least one awake child care staff person on duty at all times for every six children or fraction thereof;
+(2) For children over the age of six years, including children of child care staff, there shall be at least one child care staff person on duty during awake hours for every six children or fraction thereof.

-When a group of children includes children from more than one of the age groups listed in paragraph (H)(1) or (H)(2) of this rule, the staff to child ratio shall be determined according to the age of the youngest child within any group of children.
+(4) When a group of children includes children from more than one of the age groups listed in paragraph (H)(1), (H)(2) or (H)(3) of this rule, the staff to child ratio shall be determined according to the age of the youngest child within any group of children.

 (I) For the purpose of the management and prevention of communicable diseases, a children's crisis care facility shall adhere to the following procedures: